 How Do I Keep Myself And Other Party-Goers Safe?

-You should also be wary of things like shared food platters or any areas many people will come into contact with.
+Though potluck-style meals are a holiday staple, this year we need to be extra cautious of things like shared food platters or any areas many people will come into contact with.
 “Anything that will result in several people touching the same surface will significantly increase your chances of catching COVID-19 and infecting the entire party,” says Richardson.
-Have a BYOB party and consider having as many individually-packaged snacks as possible.
+Suggest a BYOB holiday party and consider having as many individually-packaged snacks as possible.

 Also, for the love of sanitation, wash your hands.